-- Boys and Girls Clubs of the Coastal Plain: creating content for the clubs, and assisting the head office with marketing, social media, and website content.
+- Boys and Girls Clubs of the Coastal Plain: creating content for the clubs, mentoring K-12 students, and assisting the head office with marketing, social media, and website content.

-- Rachel Carson Ecological Research Reserve: organizing historical and current natural heritage records for coastal nature reserves, creating short multi-media clips, entering data, and analyzing data on the wild horses at the reserve (photograph analyses).
+- Rachel Carson Ecological Research Reserve: organizing historical and current natural heritage records and ecological data.

 - Local governments: creating programs, educational materials, and policies to help residents improve local water quality, mitigate storm water runoff, and restore shoreline habitat.